dmtrsas/budget_rep/README.md

 Future development plans:
 - Stored procedures in the DB must be realized for deeper analytics of the data:

-	- [ ] to add type of transaction
+	- [ ] -to add type of transaction- -- not relevant as there's a txn_category column

-	- [ ] to add transfers info (from-to)
+	- [ ] -to add transfers info (from-to)- -- not relevant now

-	- [ ] ~~-to unify different MCC descriptions in transactions table~~ -- not relevant now
+	- [ ] to unify different MCC descriptions in transactions table

 	- [x] aggregations should be realized -- realized in insert_expense_categ_agg_mm
 - Cleansing of the data:
-	- [ ] possibility to load statements of any period without duplicating records;
+	- [x] possibility to load statements of any period without duplicating records -- realized using hash column in dm.fct_transactions

 	- [ ] to unify merchant names;
-- Visualization of the results (in progress using Power BI)
+- Visualization of the results
+	- [x] overview page created with a treemap + gauges;

+	- [x] eating out top merchants bar chart created;

+	- [x] a dedicated page added for transactions table;